 Terms 1 and 2: Three classes per week: as a general guide, two might be mostly devoted to the study of that term’s main set text(s) (α texts) and a number of supplementary or supporting texts (β texts), with one class per week devoted to further literary appreciation of the set texts, unseen translation and linguistic skills.

-The module will be examined in three parts: (1) two critical commentaries as take-home exams, completed from a choice of passages from the set texts provided by the module tutor; (2) one 3,000-word coursework essay, requiring students to explore the set texts synoptically; (3) a three-hour examination, in which students translate passages from the alpha texts and unseen pieces of Greek literature.
+The module will be examined in three parts: (1) two critical commentaries as take-home exams, completed from a choice of passages from the set texts provided by the module tutor; (2) one 3,000-word coursework essay, requiring you to explore the set texts synoptically; (3) a three-hour examination, in which you translate passages from the alpha texts and unseen pieces of Greek literature.